bloblems/BalanceScriptableWidget/README.md

 This project wouldn't have happened without.

 - [Plaid API's Documentation](https://plaid.com/docs/quickstart/)
-  for providing an incredible quick start guide as weill as all the Endpoints premade within Postman.
+  for providing an incredible quick start guide as well as all the Endpoints premade within Postman.

 ### Support Me